Wintermute0110/Wintermute0110.github.io/LKESG/Random-notes.md

 # Post installation notes for Ubuntu Focal Fossa 20.04 after first installation

- * Package A recommends Package B, if the package maintainer judges that most users would not want A without also having the functionality provided by B.
+ * Package A **recommends** Package B, if the package maintainer judges that most users would not want A without also having the functionality provided by B.

- * Package A suggests Package B if B contains files that are related to (and usually enhance) the functionality of A.
+ * Package A **suggests** Package B if B contains files that are related to (and usually enhance) the functionality of A.

+ * A recommendation is stronger than a suggestion.

  * `apt` and `apt-get` install the recommended packages by default.
 This can be prevented using the switch `--no-install-recommends`.

+ * `apt autoremove package_name` can be used to unistall a package and all its dependencies that do not affect other packages.
+The option `--purge` can also be used.

  * By default `apt install xorg` install a basic GNOME environment, including the session manager gdm3 and tons of packages like NetworkManager, ModemManager, pulseaudio, and many others.
 This is because xorg has a dependency `gnome-terminal | xterm | x-terminal-emulator`.

  * The previous can be prevented with `apt install xorg lxterminal`. `lxterminal` is a very light terminal emulator from the LXDE project (Openbox is the window manager of LXDE) and fulfills the `x-terminal-emulator` dependency.
 Mesa is installed and all `xserver-xorg-video-*` packages.

-**systemd** places its configuration files in `/etc/systemd/system/` and `/lib/systemd/system/`. `/etc/systemd/system/`
+ * **systemd** places its configuration files in `/etc/systemd/system/` and `/lib/systemd/system/`. `/etc/systemd/system/` can be edited by the user, `/lib/systemd/system/` is reserved for the package maintainers.

 systemd configuration after first installation (GNOME was installed as a dependency of xorg):